LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

     validators = validatorsHashPreimage[blockHeader.validatorsHash].validators
     for i in range(length(validators)):
         if bit i of aggregateCommit.aggregationsBits is 1:
-            # aggregate commit must only be signed by BLS keys known to the other chain
+            # Aggregate commit must only be signed by BLS keys known to the other chain
             if not validators[i].blsKey in blsKeyToBFTWeight:
                 return False
             aggregateBFTWeight += blsKeyToBFTWeight[validators[i].blsKey]